tavadia-hoshner/AI-Tic-Tac-Toe-Game-Python/README.md

 # AI Tic-Tac-Toe Game
->This is a simple game coded by me in python which uses the minimax algorithm to develop a AI to play the game in single player.
+>This is a simple game coded by me in python which uses the minimax algorithm to develop an AI to play the game in single player.

 ![](header.png)